Narcissistic injury: Signals of narcissistic injury

-Perfectionism

-Narcissists are often pseudo-perfectionists and create situations in which they are the center of attention.
-The narcissist's attempts at being seen as perfect are necessary for their grandiose self-image.
-If a perceived state of perfection is not reached, it can lead to guilt, shame, anger or anxiety because the subject believes that they will lose the admiration and love of other people if they are imperfect.

-Examples of reasons why children would show narcissistic injury due to perfectionism include failing exams, losing in competitions, being denied acceptance, disagreement in conversation with others, and constructive criticism.

-Behind such perfectionism, self psychology would see earlier traumatic injuries to the grandiose self.

-Research findings indicate that grandiose narcissists uphold a version of perfection, expect unreasonable things from others, and work toward unrealistic ambitions.
-The findings also imply that vulnerable narcissists intentionally foster an idea of infallibility while concealing flaws in order to appease others' perceived demands.

 Treatment

-Adam Phillips has argued that, contrary to what common sense might expect, therapeutic cure involves the patient being encouraged to re-experience "a terrible narcissistic wound" – the child's experience of exclusion by the parental alliance – in order to come to terms with, and learn again, the diminishing loss of omnipotence entailed by the basic "facts of life".
+Adam Phillips has argued that, contrary to what common sense might expect, therapeutic cure involves the patient being encouraged to re-experience "a terrible narcissistic wound"—the child's experience of exclusion by the parental alliance— in order to come to terms with, and learn again, the diminishing loss of omnipotence entailed by the basic "facts of life".

-Criticism
+Misuse of phrase

 Neville Symington points out that "You will often hear people say, 'Oh, I'm very narcissistic,' or, 'It was a wound to my narcissism.'
 Such comments are not a true recognition of the condition; they are throw-away lines.
 To really recognize narcissism in oneself is profoundly distressing and often associated with denial."